OfficeDev/microsoft-teams-sample-todo/README.md

 6. Go to any channel in the team.
 Click the '+' to the right of the existing tabs.
 7. Select your tab from the gallery that appears.
 8. Accept the consent prompt.
-9. Sign in using your Office 365 work/school account, and click Save.
+9. If needed, sign in using your Office 365 work/school account.
+Note that the code will try to do silent authentication if possible.
+10. Validate authentication information.
+11. Hit Save to add the tab to channel.

 > **Note:** To re-upload an updated package, with the same `id`, click the 'Replace' icon at the end of the tab's table row.
 Don't click 'Upload' again: Microsoft Teams will say the tab already exists.

 > It is advisable to have multiple configs, one per environment.
 The names of the zip files can be anything such as `todo.dev.zip`, `todo.prod.zip` etc. but the zip must contain a `manifest.json` with a unique `id`.
-For more information on creating manifests, see [documentation on MSDN](https://msdn.microsoft.com/en-us/microsoft-teams/createpackage).
+See [Creating a manifest for your tab](https://msdn.microsoft.com/en-us/microsoft-teams/createpackage).

 ## Code walk through

-While the `master` branch shows the latest state of the sample, take a look at the following [code diff](https://github.com/OfficeDev/microsoft-teams-sample-todo/compare/85ac809a2b52b528e8323a0a14e419afca21da12...9a1224eb276fa15a76f9e4882c4abe5ae8b68a99)between:
+While the `master` branch shows the latest state of the sample, take a look at the following [code diff](https://github.com/OfficeDev/microsoft-teams-sample-todo/compare/85ac809a2b52b528e8323a0a14e419afca21da12...9a1224eb276fa15a76f9e4882c4abe5ae8b68a99) between:

 * [`before`](https://github.com/OfficeDev/microsoft-teams-sample-todo/commit/85ac809a2b52b528e8323a0a14e419afca21da12): the initial app